 Regional Building Stock Assessments (Commercial & Residential) that characterize the existing building stock to account for regional differences such as climate, building practices and fuel choices.
 The residential assessment will focus on single family homes.
 These stock assessments will also collect and analyze plug load data to help the region identify opportunities to manage plug load growth as well as “the why” behind the energy trends of building stock and behavioral tendencies of occupants for the residential single family study.
 This will improve the alliance’s ability to understand the drivers of the data and influence energy efficiency efforts going forward.
 The commercial stock assessment will be scoped and started in this 2020-2024 Business Plan and will be concluded early in the next business cycle 7 (2025-2029).

-OPTIONAL INVESTMENT: A Multi-Family Dwelling Stock Assessment Study.
+Multi-Family Dwelling Stock Assessment Study (Special Project).
 To accurately characterize the Multi-Family Dwelling Unit building stock, sample design and data collection protocols need to be different from single family residential buildings and commercial buildings.
 By performing a Multi-Family Building Stock Assessment, the alliance will have a better understanding of the market which will support new energy efficiency opportunities.

 Code Compliance Evaluations